Can you believe that it is almost time to get out the seeds to start our spring gardens?

 If you don’t want to save your eggshells, maybe you could keep your egg cartons to start your seeds in.
 This could save you money on purchasing seed starting trays and is a pretty easy set-up with virtually no set-up costs.

-So you’ll just fill each slot in the egg carton with the starting mix.
+You’ll just fill each slot in the egg carton with the starting mix.
 Then plant your seeds in each slot.
 You’ll need to put some drainage holes in the bottom, so the plants can soak water up from the bottom when starting.

 From there, you are pretty well done.
 If you have cardboard egg cartons, then you can plant those in the ground when you plant the seeds.

-But if you are using Styrofoam egg cartons, you’ll have to pull the seedling out to plant it.
+Still, if you are using Styrofoam egg cartons, you’ll have to pull the seedling out to plant it.

 11. Paper Cups